ABOUT THE BAND

 So that is how Bognor Regis acquired its own Concert Band, which is unique to the town.
 The nearest towns with a similar band are Shoreham (Adur Band), Emsworth, Slinfold, and Littlehampton.

 By September 1996 membership had increased to over 35 and once again a larger rehearsal venue was needed.
 It was fortunate that at this time the Regis School of Music had been established by local musicians Alexander (Sasha) and Nina Levtov and their superb facility, in Sudley Road Bognor, became the home of the Band.
 In the years since then, membership increased to nearly fifty.
 It is encouraging that several students who attend local schools are members.
 A group of student members have been part of the Band since the early days.

-Most recently, as of September 2013, Howard has stepped down as musical director of the band, and has handed the baton to David Poste, the tuba and drummer for the band.
-David has had many experiences conducting the band while Howard has been away, and also has roots with the Petworth Town Band as their Deputy Conductor.
+In September 2013, Howard has stepped down as musical director of the band, and has handed the baton to David Poste, the tuba and drummer for the band.
+David had many experiences conducting the band while Howard has been away, and also has roots with the Petworth Town Band as their Deputy Conductor.

 Most recently, David stepped down in 2021, with Robert Horner taking over the position.
 The band continues to overcome new obstacles and grow to this day.